Free and Independent Faction: Senatorial vote and Concordia alliance

+Dreptatea and Factionalist regrouping

-The staunch "ethnic protectionism" and "hysteric xenophobia" of both nationalist parties, including their claim that Jews were incapable of assimilating, ensured that the Constitution only granted citizenship to Christians.
+Marton described the staunch "ethnic protectionism" and "hysteric xenophobia" of both nationalist parties, including their claim that Jews were incapable of assimilating, as having ensured that the Constitution would only grant citizenship to Christians.
 Moreover, at Internal Affairs, Brătianu went against Carol's advice, ordering "severe measures against the Jews and foreign 'vagabonds'."
 Such policies were reportedly advocated, and imposed on him, by the Faction.
 During the interval, thirty-one deputies, Fătu included, presented a bill with exceptionally harsh antisemitic provisions, but this was defeated by an ad-hoc Chamber majority.
 At the time, Lateș also proposed to only grant Christians the "political right" of owning land; his bill was also defeated.
 The xenophobic stance was reportedly gaining momentum in Moldavia, with Factionalist professors expressing "aversion" toward Westernization, and purposefully ignoring "foreign literature and art".
 Their protectionism blended with natalism in another proposal, advanced at one time by Suciu, which would have overtaxed bachelors.

 From May 1867 to October 1870, in times of "maximum political strife", Ionescu put out the Factionalist newspaper Dreptatea ("Justice" or "Fairness").
 As outlined here, the ideology of Factionalism also comprised fringe positions, including criticism of Christianity—Ionescu viewed Christianity as a worthy state religion, and conversion to it as a prerequisite of citizenship, but argued that the Romanian Orthodox Church was too indebted to Judaism and "the Greeks".
 Alongside the promise of full land reform, Moldavian regionalism resurfaced as communalism: the Faction believed that the executive should be closely monitored by the Chamber, and stood by the notion that communes were autonomous units of the state.
 On this point, Factionalists were irreconcilable with the "Reds", who favored quick centralization and a unitary state.